-While a band saw can cut curves and irregular shapes such as the tree shown below, it cannot make “internal” cuts such as removing the inside of the ring shown shown below.
+While a band saw can cut curves and irregular shapes, it cannot make “internal” cuts such as removing the inside of the ring shown shown below.

 You can tilt most band saw tables as shown below.
 In this case, I am removing the corners on a piece of square stock.